-10. Can I count planning and reflecting on my CPD towards the 30 hours?
+15. Can I count planning and reflecting on my CPD towards the hours I must complete?

-No. You must complete 30 hours of CPD activities with a minimum of 8 hours in an interactive setting with other practitioners.
-The time you spend planning and reflecting on the activities that you undertake cannot be included in your 30 hours.
+No. You must complete 30 hours (or 20 hours if you don't hold a scheduled medicines endorsement) of CPD activities with a minimum of 5 hours in an interactive setting with other optometrists.
+The time you spend planning and reflecting on the activities that you undertake cannot be included in your total hours.